ngchunhon/SRTG/Rules_EN.md

 ## Use Limit [UL]

 **X(UL)** <br>
- - After an object
-is declared completed,
+ - After an object is declared completed, <br>
-place X pink indicator, indicate that can be use for X times.
+place X pink indicator, <br>
+indicate that can be use for X times.
- - When used once,
-remove 1 indicator.
+ - When used once, remove 1 indicator. <br>
 Destroy after using X times.